lukeregalado/lbyarch_x86toC/README.md

 #LBYARCH_x86toC
 In partial accomplishment of the LBYARCH course.

-Made by Luke Regalado, Jaryll Salvador of LBYARCH S17.
+Made by Luke Regalado and Jaryll Salvador of LBYARCH S17.

+## Environment Configuration:
+- SASM

+- NASM
+   -Included in sasm

+- Dev-Cpp TDM-GCC
+ - Download the installer

+- GCC
+ - Included in dev-cpp tdm-gcc

 ## TO COMPILE and RUN (using cmd with cd to root folder of the project):
 nasm -f win64 asmfile.asm